-When Should You Introduce Your Partner To Your Extended Family?
-An Expert Weighs In
+The Best Time To Introduce Your Partner To Your Extended Family, According To An Expert

 First comes love, then comes marriage, then comes baby in the baby carriage — right?
 If this childhood rhyme sounds familiar to you, I hope you, too, are wondering why marriage and babies were imposed on us as kids (my guess: the patriarchy).
 When it comes to all of the things that come before marriage, things are a bit more confusing.
 When introducing a new partner, is it first comes friends, then comes family, then comes extended family in anticipation of marriage?
 It's tough to know when to introduce your partner to extended family, because it's a big deal.